Cynth3tik/awesome/README.md

 *   [sismics/docs](https://github.com/sismics/docs) - Lightweight document management system packed with all the features you can expect from big expensive solutions

-*   [spinspire/pocketbase-sveltekit-starter](https://github.com/spinspire/pocketbase-sveltekit-starter) - a starter project to build a SvelteKit frontend with PocketBase backend

 *   [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT and other LLM tools better.

 ## Python